 - Allow the macarons to cool to room temperature before trying to remove them from the pan.

-- Add the butter to the bowl of a stand mixer and beat until it has become airy.
+- Add the butter to the bowl of a stand mixer fitted with the paddle attachment and beat until it has become airy.
 Turn the mixer to low speed and add the powdered sugar slowly followed by the strawberry jam.
-If the filling is too dry, add a tablespoon of milk or cream.
+If the filling is too dry, add a tablespoon of milk or cream.½ cup unsalted butter, 2¼ cups powdered sugar, ½ cup strawberry jam or preserves

 - Transfer the mixture to a piping bag and set aside until ready to use.